 Most hotels and department stores accept credit cards, most restaurants and small stores do not !

 English is sporadic spoken.

 Free WiFi at Keelung Cruise Terminal.
 When you arrive, you can enjoy the free WiFi coverage in the port on the East and West wharf areas, sometimes it may reach your ship.

 There seem not set opening hours for stores, it seems as long as there are customers they stay open.
-Chinese New Year (about two weeks long) is the time when all the Chinese are traveling and transportation can be very hectic.
+Chinese New Year,6 days long, is the time when all the Taiwanese are traveling and transportation can be very hectic.